jckuri/DeepRL-Continuous-Control/Report.md

 ## Ideas for Future Work

-I can improve this Q-Network because it is just a copy of the source code of the Udacity repository https://github.com/udacity/deep-reinforcement-learning/tree/master/ddpg-pendulum.
+I can improve this DDPG Agent because it is just a copy of the source code of the Udacity repository https://github.com/udacity/deep-reinforcement-learning/tree/master/ddpg-pendulum.
 I even copied the hyperparameters and I modified them just a little bit.
 I did an excellent job at meta-optimizing the hyperparameters.
 However, I should accept that there could be a better set of hyperparameters.
 Therefore, there is room for improvement.

 So far, this implementation has only `5` techniques:
 - Deep Deterministic Policy Gradients (DDPG);